inba-1/Hms/README.md

 When you run the program, you'll see a menu like this:
 -Welcome to  Hospital Management

--Add Patient
+1. Add Patient

--View Patient
+2. View Patient

--View Doctor
+3. View Doctor

--Book Appointment
+4. Book Appointment

--Exit
+5. Exit
--Enter your choice:
+- Enter your choice:
 ### ✅ Sample Appointment Booking Flow

-Enter the patient id: 1
+- Enter the patient id: 1
-Enter the doctor id: 2
+- Enter the doctor id: 2
-Enter the appointment date (YYYY-MM-DD): 2024-12-01
-✅ Appointment Booked Successfully!
+- Enter the appointment date (YYYY-MM-DD): 2024-12-01 ✅ Appointment Booked Successfully!